bjmt/yamtk/README.md

 ### Matching, fallback, and N handling

-Each target's GC fraction (computed over A/C/G/T only, excluding N from the denominator) selects a bin of width `-G`.
-A pool seq or genome window matches iff it lands in the same bin; pool mode additionally requires the candidate length to be within `±T` bp of the target length (genome-mode windows are always exactly the target length).
+Each target's GC fraction (computed over A/C/G/T only, with N excluded from the denominator) selects a bin of width `-G`.
+A pool sequence or genome window matches if it lands in that same bin; pool mode additionally asks that the candidate length be within `±T` bp of the target length (genome-mode windows are always exactly the target length, so this does not arise there).

-When the exact bin can't be filled (pool mode: no length-compatible candidate left; genome mode: `-A` rejections in a row), the matcher falls back to the nearest non-empty bin (deterministic tiebreak: try the higher-GC neighbour first).
-If even that fails, the genome mode makes one last-ditch any-bin pick before skipping the target with a warning.
-Skipped targets print a stderr warning but do not abort the run; the exit code is non-zero only if zero backgrounds could be sampled.
+When the exact bin cannot be filled (in pool mode because no length-compatible candidate is left, or in genome mode after `-A` rejections in a row), the matcher falls back to the nearest non-empty bin (with a deterministic
+tiebreak: it tries the higher-GC neighbour first).
+If even that comes up empty, genome mode makes one last-ditch any-bin pick before giving up and skipping the target with a warning.
+A skipped target prints its warning to stderr but does not abort the run; the exit code is non-zero only if not a single background could be sampled.

-Windows whose N fraction exceeds `-N` are rejected (genome mode).
+In genome mode, any window whose N fraction exceeds `-N` is rejected.
-Setting `-N 0` requires every base to be ACGT/U; the default 0.10 tolerates ~10% Ns per window.
+Setting `-N 0` insists that every base be ACGT/U, whereas the default of 0.10 tolerates roughly 10% Ns per window.

 ### Modes

-**Pool subset (`-p`).** All pool sequences are loaded, binned by GC, and indexed by length within each bin.
-Sampling is with replacement by default (mirrors HOMER); pass `-u` to require unique pool sequences in the output.
+**Pool subset (`-p`).** All of the pool sequences are loaded, binned by GC, and indexed by length within each bin.
+Sampling is done with replacement by default (this mirrors HOMER); pass `-u` if you need the pool sequences in the output to be unique.
 Pool sequences are emitted under their original FASTA names.

-**Genome window (`-g`).** Random `(chrom, start)` pairs are drawn, weighted by the number of valid start positions per chrom, until a window passes the bin + N-fraction filter.
-Emitted names are `chrom:start-end(strand)`; the optional `-B file.bed` writes one line per pick:
+**Genome window (`-g`).** Random `(chrom, start)` pairs are drawn (weighted by the number of valid start positions on each chrom) until a window passes both the bin and the N-fraction filter.
+The emitted names take the form `chrom:start-end(strand)`; the optional `-B file.bed` writes one line per pick:

 ```
 chrom  start  end  target_name  .  strand
 ```

-Pass `-r` to randomly reverse-complement half the picks (and emit `-` in BED col-6); without `-r` every pick is `+` strand.
+Pass `-r` to randomly reverse-complement about half of the picks (and emit `-` in BED col-6); without `-r`, every pick comes out on the `+` strand.

 ### Examples